afifmazhar/Portfolio/Data Science Projects/Econometrics/README.md

 Welcome to the Econometrics section of my professional portfolio.
 This section includes a list of relative projects conducted in the realm of econometric modeling and techniques.
 Note that some projects are still in progress of being completed.
 Below lists a rundown of highlights of each project.

+## Cannabis Event Study

+"Cannabis: Legalization and the Economic Effects"

+A staggered adoption design of the difference-in-differences model deployed to understand the effects of marijuana legalization by policy passage.
+Effects to estimate include poverty, household income and GDP.
+WIP

 ## College Enrollment

-“College Enrollment by Race based on Macroeconomic Changes”.
+“College Enrollment by Race based on Macroeconomic Changes”

 The University of Texas at Austin, Time Series Econometrics